 Always take your Mum or someone rather than a friend and remember…

-People pay good money for boobs like ours!posted over 4 years ago
+People pay good money for boobs like ours!posted almost 8 years ago

 catbitches – i agree with being proud of what you’ve got but it is really inappropriate for me to show any cleavage at work – i work with special needs teenagers and they have a lot of hormones going on.
-So it is always a worry for me, sadly :(posted over 4 years ago
+So it is always a worry for me, sadly :(posted almost 8 years ago

 Ah aranell that’s a little different though non? :)

 I should clarify that you must always be aware of time and place (when it concerns you’re cleavage)